The Ichimoku cloud indicator looks complex when we first apply it to our technical charts as it has too many components.

-Let’s discuss how could we have traded the uptrend in the monthly chart of Maruti Suzuki ltd for long term.
+Let’s discuss how could we have traded the uptrend in the monthly chart of Maruti Suzuki ltd for the long term.

 We can see in the chart that till point A, the prices were in the consolidated zone and there was also no specific order of Tenken and Kijun so we should avoid this zone for trading.

-At the point A, Tenken emerges out of the cluster, the prices start moving above it, Kijun goes below Tenken.
+At point A, Tenken emerges out of the cluster, the prices start moving above it, Kijun goes below Tenken.

 We can also see that there is no obstruction of price bars or kumo clouds for the Chikou to move up.